Bunkai9448/Marmalade_Boy_SGB/Text Display Routine/README.md

 - At 0x1D88 the table codes are checked, but seems to be only as iterator for char counting.
 - At 0x1DC4 Actual display for chars
 - At 0x17D0 Convert Char to tile
-- Tile Data to VRAM probably in 0x146F
+- At 0x146F Tile Data to VRAM